K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 [esp32s3DevKitC1]: https://img.shields.io/badge/-ESP32_S3_DevKitC1-blue "ESP32s3DevKitC-1"
 [M5AtomS3]: https://img.shields.io/badge/-M5AtomS3-orange "M5AtomS3"

+28 Jan 2025 - Added ability to detect on USB connection the radio address (vs. just startup).
+On detection it will load frequency tables for the 705 or the 905.
+The 9700 should work with the 905 table as they share the same 3 lower bands.
+I believe I am ignoring sub-VFO frequency messages, that needs to be tested.
+The 9700 in particular.
+I also have working CI-V bridging between USB to USB and USB to hardware serial, and I added a 3rd serial port for debugging that bidirectional traffic.
+Also added sime code to light up the onboard RGB LED in different colors for troublehooting as it is too bright to leave on inside a case.
+It is working with WSJT-X and wfView.  wfView is pulling CI-V spectrum data resulting in a lot of USB traffic.
+Initially I had to use manual polling in wfView to slow things down some, it is better now but likely can use some more perf tweaking.

 25 Jan 2025 -  Received remaining needed parts except for a pair of 3-to-8 line decoder chips on the Remote board I forgot to order.
 The main concern was the pluggable terminal blocks, which have captivation screws, woudl properly fit

 ![20250123_123705](https://github.com/user-attachments/assets/439ef68b-d986-4bab-92c9-cd592de17d4c)